-In the mornings we deliver Maths, English, Phonics and Reading and the afternoon we teach the other foundation subjects and RE and call it our Creative Curriculum.
+In the mornings, in Year 1 and 2, we deliver Maths, English, Phonics and Reading and the afternoon we teach the other foundation subjects and RE and call it our Creative Curriculum.
 This delivers them as separate subjects linked together through exciting themes and projects.

 Take a look at each individual curriculum subject to see how we deliver it across the school and the progression of skills and knowledge from Nursery through to Year 2.
 These progression documents show what children need to learn (know) in each year group and then remember (retain) in order to help them develop their learning in the next year group.

 Having our own Nursery means we can start our knowledge based curriculum, looking at what they need to know and remember, right from the start and develop it progressively through to Year 2.
 We are also working through our Governing Body meetings to liaise regularly with Whitehall Junior School to ensure that what our children are learning in Year 2 is going to support them in Year 3 and beyond.